 - Business Leaders for Change – To develop critical thinking skills in driven individuals to empower their visions of change.

 - International Business Association – IBA is an open and inclusive organization that develops students into globally literate persons possessing the ability to communicate and do business around the globe.

 - Multicultural Association of Business Students – The Texas A&M Multicultural Association of Business Students aims to: Create opportunities for students to develop as culturally competent leaders who understand the advantages of leveraging differences; Establish a stronger presence of the underrepresented populations at Mays Business School through professional development, academic achievement, and community involvement; Provide corporations access to the multicultural population when recruiting for career opportunities during networking events; Encourage an inclusive environment throughout Mays by stimulating confidence and expanding students’ vision of what is attainable; Serve as an outreach program for high school students to increase enrollment by student population currently underrepresented at Mays Business School.

 Campus and Community:

 In Aggieland, life is rarely dull.
-In addition to Mays’ graduate student organizations, Texas A&M has numerous opportunities for involvement through organizations and programs.
+In addition to the many student organizations, Texas A&M has numerous opportunities for involvement through organizations and programs.

 The Bryan/College Station area also has numerous cultural and recreational activities in which to participate.
 The area is centrally located between Dallas, Houston, Austin and San Antonio.